History of wood carving: 1380–1520

 In early times the choir alone possessed seats, the nave being left bare.
 Gradually benches were introduced, and during the 15th century became universal.
 The poppyhead form of B ornament now reached perfection and was constantly used enc for seats other than those of the choir.
 The name refers en a. to the carved finial which is so often used to complete the top of the bench end and is peculiarly English in character.
 In Devon and Cornwall, it is rarely met with (Ilsington, Devon).
 In Somerset it is more common, while in the eastern counties thousands of examples remain.
 The quite simple fleur-de-lys form of poppyhead, suitable for the village, is seen in perfection at Trunch, Norfolk, and the very elaborate form when the poppyhead springs from a crocheted circle filled in with sculpture, at St Nicholas, King's Lynn.
 Often the foliage contained a face (St Margaret's, Cley, Norfolk), or the poppyhead consisted of figures or birds only (Thurston, Suffolk) or a figure standing on a dragon (Great Brincton, Northampton); occasionally the traditional form was departed from and the finial carved like a lemon in outline (Bury St Edmuncis) or a diamond (Tirley, Glos.).
 In Denmark an ornament in the form of a large circle sometimes takes the place of the English poppy-head.
 In the Copenhagen Museum there is a set of bench ends of the 15th century with such a decoration carved with coats of arms, interlacing strap-work, etc. But the old 15th-century bench end did not depend entirely on the poppy-head for its embellishment.
 The side was constantly enriched with elaborate tracery (Dennington, Norfolk) or with tracery and domestic scenes (North Cadbury, Somerset), or would consist of a mass of sculpture in perspective, with canopy work, buttresses and sculptured niches, while the top of the bench end would be crowned with figures carved in the round, of the finest craftsmanship.
 Such work at Amiens cathedral is a marvel alike of conception, design and execution.
-In the Kunstgewerbemuseum Berlin some beautiful stall ends are to be seen.
+In the Kunstgewerbemuseum Berlin some stall ends are to be seen.
 Out of a dragon's mouth grows a conventional tree arranged and balanced in excellent proportion.
 On another, stall end a tree is carved growing out of the mouth of a fool.
 This custom of making foliage grow out of the mouth or eyes is hardly defensible, and was by no means confined to any country or time.
 We have plenty of Renaissance examples of the same treatment.